WICG/webcomponents/proposals/Template-Instantiation.md

 ### **3.1.
 Basics**

-To address use cases (1), (2), and (3), we propose `createInstance` method to `[HTMLTemplateElement](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element)`.
-This new method clones the content tree of a HTML template element as an instance of TemplateInstance, which is a subclass of [`DocumentFragment`](https://dom.spec.whatwg.org/#interface-documentfragment).
-This new subclass has `update` method, which can re-substitute mustache syntaxes (we can pick some there syntax if anyone strongly feels about) in the cloned template instance.
+To address use cases (1), (2), and (3), we propose adding a `createInstance` method to the [`HTMLTemplateElement`](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element) interface.
+This new method clones the content tree of an HTML template element as an instance of `TemplateInstance`, which is a subclass of [`DocumentFragment`](https://dom.spec.whatwg.org/#interface-documentfragment).
+This new subclass has `update` method, which can re-substitute mustache syntaxes (we can pick some other syntax if anyone strongly feels about) in the cloned template instance.

 ```
 [NoInterfaceObject]